-Policies & Guidelines
+6. Policies & Guidelines

-Griffith College assessment-related policies can be found in the Griffith College Policy Library which include the following policies:
+Griffith College Evidence of Learning Tasks-related policies can be found in the Griffith College Policy Library which include the following policies:

 Assessment Policy, Special Consideration, Deferred Assessment, Alternate Exam Sittings, Medical Certificates, Academic Integrity, Finalisation of Results, Review of Marks, Moderation of Assessment, Turn-it-in Software Use.
 These policies can be accessed within the Policy Library